Codex

 Application SDKs

 MCP is an operator surface for Codex.
-Application code that owns tunnel lifecycle should use an SDK when the SDK covers the runtime.
+Application code that owns tunnel lifecycle uses an SDK when the SDK covers the runtime.

 Use a prompt like this when Codex is choosing an integration path: